Vrb77/Travel_Chatbot/README.md

 # :sparkles:Travel_Chatbot :airplane:
 Project demo Link: https://ashy-field-01b6b8710.1.azurestaticapps.net/
 Youtube demo link:  https://youtu.be/0krz3LnVtyE
-This website is developed using HTML, CSS &amp; Bootstrap.
+This website is developed using HTML, CSS.
 Microsoft Azure is used to deploy the website.
 In this website I implement a Chatbot related to travel in my project which is innovative &amp; attractive  way to search for question asked by the peoples &amp; get their answer QnA maker, Azure bot service(web app bot) &amp; Static Web App services of Microsoft Azure is used.

 ## Project Title:
 Travel Chatbot using microsoft azure